Advances in 3D Neural Stylization: A Survey: 3D Neural Stylization

+Apart from the artistic style transfer approaches, LipRF~\citep{zhang2023transforming} addressed the challenges in 3D photorealistic stylization by leveraging a Lipschitz MLP to transform the radiance appearance field during the stylization training stage.
+The scene views are first stylized by 2D photorealistic style transfer methods \citep{yoo2019photorealistic,wu2022ccpl} and then used to train the Lipschitz MLP.

-\textbf{Text-based Optimization.} The recent increasingly developed large-language models (LLM) and text-to-image diffusion models inspire the community to develop works on text-guided or text-to-image guided 3D scene stylization and editing \cite{wang2022clip, wang2023nerf, wang2023tsnerf, song2023blending, bao2023sine, haque2023instructnerf, sella2023vox, zhuang2023dreameditor, shum2023language}.
-Here we provide a brief discussion on the latest advances of text-guided NeRF stylization.
+\paragraph{Text-guided Radiance Field Stylization} The recent increasingly developed vision-language models and text-to-image diffusion models (Sec.~\ref{sec:2d-text-guide}) inspire the community to develop works on text-guided or text-to-image guided 3D scene stylization and editing \citep{wang2022clip, wang2023nerf, wang2023tsnerf, song2023blending, bao2023sine, haque2023instructnerf, sella2023vox, zhuang2023dreameditor, shum2023language}.
+Here we provide a brief discussion on some advances in text-guided NeRF stylization, showcasing their potential for rapid prototyping and customization of 3D asset designs.

-Wang \etal \cite{wang2023nerf} proposed \textit{NeRF-Art} for \textit{text-guided NeRF stylization with profound semantics}.
-Unlike simple color and shape stylization for objects in CLIP-NeRF \cite{wang2022clip} using a CLIP-based matching loss (Eq.~\ref{eq:clip_loss}), \textit{NeRF-Art} realizes complex stylization on diverse shapes and scenes, such as turning a human face into a Tolkien elf.
-Wang \etal proposed to fine-tune the pre-trained NeRF \cite{yariv2021volume} using relatively direction CLIP loss \cite{patashnik2021styleclip, gal2022stylegan} (Eq.~\ref{eq:directional_clip_loss}), local and global contrastive CLIP-based loss, perceptual loss \cite{johnson2016perceptual} and a weight regularization \cite{barron2022mip} for sharper details.
-While the directional CLIP loss can guide the style transformation, the stylization strength is still insufficient to alter a pre-trained NeRF model.
-To address this, they utilized the contrastive learning strategy to consider both positive (target text prompt) and negative samples (irrelevant text prompts) into account, and apply constrastive loss \cite{chen2020simple} in CLIP space.
-The whole rendered view and random cropped view patches \cite{park2020contrastive} are used for global and local contrastive losses, respectively.
+{NeRF-Art}~\citep{wang2023nerf} proposed text-guided NeRF stylization with profound semantics.
+Unlike simple color and shape stylization for objects in CLIP-NeRF \citep{wang2022clip} using a CLIP-based matching loss (Eq.~\ref{eq:clip_loss}), {NeRF-Art} realizes complex stylization on diverse shapes and scenes, such as turning a human face into a Tolkien elf.
+This method proposed to fine-tune the pre-trained NeRF \citep{yariv2021volume} using relatively direction CLIP loss (Eq.~\ref{eq:directional_clip_loss}), local and global contrastive CLIP-based loss~\citep{chen2020simple}, perceptual loss \citep{johnson2016perceptual} and a weight regularization \citep{barron2022mip} for sharper details.
+The follow-up work~\cite{wang2023tsnerf} further enhances the semantics-aware stylization with a semantic contrastive loss and fine-tuned CLIP with ArtBench artwork database \citep{liao2022artbench} for accurate artistic textual embedding.